Lramseyer/vaporview/API_DOCS.md

 # Context Menus

-Custom context [right click] menu commands can be added to vaporview componets such as the netlist viewer and and waveform viewer, and those context menu items can call commands to other extensions.
+Custom context [right click] menu commands can be added to vaporview components such as the netlist viewer and and waveform viewer, and those context menu items can call commands to other extensions.

 ## Waveform Viewer Document (document webview)